OpenSiPM/sipm-bias-control/README.md

 The sipm-bias-control repository contains the KiCAD design files for a high dynamic range silicon photomultiplier (SiPM) transimpedance amplifier, power suppply, and bias generator designed by Eben Olson and Michael Giacomelli.
 The repository is organized into separate folders for each component, with bias-control-lt8362 containing the design files for the high voltage bias generator, power-supply/power-supply-alt containing two equivilent opamp power supply boards, and the tiav3_s1XXXX folders containing high dynamic range transimpedance amplifiers using current domain pole zero cancellation for several models of Hamamatsu SiPM.
 The bias generator, power supply and a transimpedance amplifier PCB stack together to build a single detector that can be mounted in a conventional SM1 lens tube.
 In addition, the firmware folder contains the firmware required to run the bias-control microcontroller.

 Compared to conventional PMT detectors used in many laser scanning fluorescense microscopes, SiPMs have some advantages, including low cost, high durability, higher QE at long wavelengths, and extremely high dynamic range.
-The amplifier design presented here is specifically optimized for maximizing dynamic range with a saturation power in excess of 40-100 billion photons per second (depending on model), enabling high imaging rates.
+The amplifier design presented here is specifically optimized for maximizing dynamic range with a saturation power in excess of 40-100 billion photons per second (depending on model), enabling high imaging rates without saturation.
 The disadvantage of the SiPM detectors is relatively high dark current, which makes them less suitable for low speed scanning systems.
 However, at high pixel rates, they obtain superior sensitivity to PMTs.

-All design files are in KiCAD.

 # performance